Mongol incursions in the Holy Roman Empire: Background

 The general view in western Europe, since at least 1236, was that the Mongols' ultimate goal was the Holy Roman Empire.
 This was based partially on intelligence, but mainly on prevailing interpretations of apocalyptic literature.
 The arrival of the Mongols on the eastern border of the Empire presented the first serious external threat it had faced since the Hungarian invasions in the 10th century.
 The Empire was not well positioned to meet it.
 The emperor had been excommunicated since 1239 and the pope was arranging a political crusade against him in Italy.

 In 1237, King Béla IV of Hungary received a Mongol ultimatum demanding his submission.
 According to Aubry of Trois-Fontaines, a similar ultimatum was received at the court of Emperor Frederick II in 1238, although this is not recorded by anyone else and no such document has survived.
 Frederick supposedly responded that he would gladly resign his crown if he could become the khan's falconer.
 The Annales Sancrucenses record that the Mongols also sent ambassadors to Duke Frederick II of Austria demanding his submission.

 In his Chronica majora, Matthew of Paris records that rumours about the Mongols had spread into the empire by 1238, for which reason the fishmongers of Frisia were unwilling to go to England.
-He also records that already in 1240 the emperor had sent a letter to King Henry III of England, his brother-in-law, informing him of the Mongol threat.
-Matthew is also the source for the rumour that the Mongols were the Lost Tribes of Israel and were assisted by Jews smuggling arms out of Germany in wine barrels.
+He is also the source for the rumour that the Mongols were the Lost Tribes of Israel and were assisted by Jews smuggling arms out of Germany in wine barrels.
 The Jewish merchants were said to claim that the barrels were filled with poisoned wine for the invaders.
 Owing to these rumours, Jews were killed at several customs posts.